kiwijos/vteam-github-oauth-study/README.md

 });
 ```

-Handle errors.
 If you deny access to your personal information, you won't get a code.
 Instead the response looks something like this:

 ![User denies access](./static/img/access_denied.png)